|South Whittlieburn Farm Largs South Whittlieburn Farm, Brisbane Glen Road, Largs, North Ayrshire, KA30 8SN|

 OR From the M74 to Stonehouse, then the A71 to Irvine and then the A78 to Largs Sea Front.

-Travel along the A78 Shore Road from the town centre/pier heading for Greenock, then just past the vikingar centre, turn right at a large signpost for Brisbane Glen Road, Sport-Scotland National centre-Invercyde, and Douglas Street, (all on the same sign post)
+Travel along the A78 Shore Road from the town centre/pier heading for Greenock, then just past the vikingar centre, turn right at Douglas Street, which continues into Brisbane Glen Road

 Travel for approximately 2.5 miles, we are the second farm on the left hand side.
 (But the only one on the Road Side).